A sequence of elastic patterns in a sheared bent sheet: Methods

-The cantilever was machined from a 24 inch long, 1 inch thick aluminum plate, leaving two thin beams approximately 5.31 inch long and 0.05 inch thick.
+The cantilever was machined from a 24 inch long, 1 inch thick (609.6 x 25.4 mm) aluminum plate, leaving two thin beams approximately 5.31 inch long and 0.05 inch thick (135 x 1.27 mm).
 A mild iron target was attached to one beam to enable measurement of deflection using an inductive sensor (Baumer Ltd., Southington, CT, USA), attached to a soldered external piece bolted to the cantilever.
 The stage-cantilever-sensor arrangement was calibrated by pushing against a rigid object, and by pushing against a load cell (Sentran LLC, Ontario, CA, USA).
 This allowed us to relate the position of the stage, the deflection of the cantilever, and the force applied by the cantilever.
 Displacements reported are those of the sheet edge mounted on the deflected end of the cantilever, not the base of the cantilever mounted on the stage.
-The cantilever is operated in a linear force-deflection regime.
+The cantilever is operated in a linear force-deflection regime, with sub-millimeter deflections.
 From the deadload measurements, we also determined that the stage backlash can be empirically corrected throughout the relevant load regime by applying a 5 micron shift between forward and backward load curves.
 This is consistent with manufacturer-supplied accuracy and backlash values.
-Force data from the sensor had a noisy width of 0.008 Newton, and was smoothed using a Gaussian filter (Matlab smoothdata function which has an SD of 1/5 of window, window 50, acquired at 100 Hz) for the purpose of clearer visualization.
-An example of the qualitative effects of this smoothing is shown in Figure \ref{fig:noise}.
+Force data from the sensor had a noisy width estimated as 0.008 Newton, and was smoothed using a Gaussian filter (Matlab smoothdata function which has an SD of 1/5 of window, window 50, acquired at 100 Hz) for the purpose of clearer visualization.
+An example of the qualitative effects of this smoothing is shown in Figure \ref{setup}e.
 The effects can also be inferred from the slope artifacts seen on the force-displacement curves, although we note that slightly sloped jumps occur in a system loaded by a compliant structure such as a cantilever (not strictly displacement controlled).
 A few small and short-lived events occurring in longer sheets are masked by the rates and filtering used here.
 Sensor drift of the same order as the noise was occasionally observed over periods spanning tens of minutes.
+We estimate the associated drift width as 0.008 Newton.
+The noise and drift error estimates are consistent with conservative bounds on root mean square deviation of unfiltered and filtered signals over tens to hundreds of minutes over the range of voltages used.
+As these errors are already small with respect to our measurements, we did not attempt to determine lower estimates for \emph{e.g.} low voltages which display lower drift.